 One reason I love studying ethics is that our technology is advancing faster than our understanding.
 New ethical questions arise frequently with the speed that we are advancing in areas like biotechnology.
 Scientists have already developed the possibility of gene editing, giving humans brain implants, and even controlling robotic limbs with brain-computer interfaces.

 Should we discourage advances in biotechnology that can be used for human enhancement?
 Should we use any means necessary to control our future and move into a posthuman age?
 Where should the line be drawn between restorative purposes and enhancement purposes?

 In Humans 2.0, authors Fazale Rana and Kenneth Samples from Reasons to Believe discuss some of the most important scientific, philosophical, and theological perspectives on Transhumanism.
 I hope you enjoy part 1 of my interview with Dr. Fazale Rana.

 You can follow the Coffeehouse Questions Podcast and have it automatically downloaded to your device by subscribing on iTunes.
 If you don’t have iTunes, find the podcast and follow on SoundCloud or search “Coffeehouse Questions with Ryan Pauly” on your Android podcast player.
 Finally, if you’d rather stick to the radio, you can listen to the show on 100.1 KGBA every Saturday night from 9-9:30 PT.

 Like the Facebook page or follow on Instagram to interact with Ryan and his guests on future shows.
 Your questions and comments help to make the show more interactive.
-So, send in those questions at firstname.lastname@example.org, Facebook, Twitter, Instagram (@ryanpauly3), or by text at (714) 989-6927 (Google Voice number for texts only).
+Go ahead and send in those questions to email@example.com, Facebook, Twitter, Instagram (@ryanpauly3), or by text at (714) 989-6927 (Google Voice number for texts only).
 Finally, don’t forget to give it a rating on your podcast app and find me on Patreon if you enjoy what you hear!